-The Best Books to Keep You Entertained This Winter According to Our Writers
+The Best Books to Keep You Entertained According to Our Writers

-Treat yourself to a literary feast this winter with our writers' favourite books, novels and non-fiction.
+Treat yourself to a literary feast with our writers' favourite books, novels and non-fiction.

 Much like the great parma or parmi debate of the 21st century (it's parma, by the way), books can be a great divider.
 You've either not opened a novel since it's become a voluntary activity post-high school, or you have a delicately balanced pile of reading stacked on your bedside table at all times.

-If your reading has fallen to the wayside lately, winter is the perfect time to treat yourself to some new literary feeds.
-Whether you're looking to top up your Jenga pile of books or looking for a treat to reignite your love of lit — here are some of the best books, novels and non-fiction to keep you company through winter, according to our writers.
+If your reading has fallen to the wayside lately, this is the perfect time to treat yourself to some new literary feeds.
+Whether you're looking to top up your Jenga pile of books or looking for a treat to reignite your love of lit — here are some of the best books, novels and non-fiction to keep you company, according to our writers.

 MELANIE COLWELL: Branded Content Editor, published her first book in Year One which was available for loan from the school library